getodk/central-frontend/CONTRIBUTING.md

 We use Transifex to manage our translations.
 Our Transifex source file, [`/transifex/strings_en.json`](/transifex/strings_en.json), is pulled into Transifex after a commit to the master branch.

-`strings_en.json` is formatted as Transifex [structured JSON](https://docs.transifex.com/formats/json/structured-json).
-One benefit of structured JSON is that it supports developer comments.
-However, structured JSON is a different format from the JSON that Vue I18n expects.
+`strings_en.json` is formatted as Transifex [Structured JSON](https://docs.transifex.com/formats/json/structured-json).
+One benefit of Structured JSON is that it supports developer comments.
+However, Structured JSON is a different format from the JSON that Vue I18n expects.

-We use a script to convert Vue I18n JSON to structured JSON: [`/bin/transifex/restructure.js`](/bin/transifex/restructure.js) reads the Vue I18n JSON in `/src/locales/en.json` and in single file component `i18n` custom blocks, then converts that JSON to a single structured JSON file, `strings_en.json`.
+We use a script to convert Vue I18n JSON to Structured JSON: [`/bin/transifex/restructure.js`](/bin/transifex/restructure.js) reads the Vue I18n JSON in `/src/locales/en.json5` and in single file component `i18n` custom blocks, then converts that JSON to a single Structured JSON file, `strings_en.json`.
 Run `restructure.js` from the root directory of the repository.

 `restructure.js` adds developer comments to `strings_en.json` by reading JSON5 comments.
 To use JSON5 comments in a single file component, specify `lang="json5"` for the `i18n` custom block.
 For example: